Hang on to your Hanging Baskets

 Plant up Your Containers with a fusion of rich winter colour.

 Our wonderful summer displays of Geraniums and Fuchsia have fizzled out with the first frosts.
 Now is the time to replenish our pots with some more interest.
-With winter waiting in the wings, we need colour ready to welcome us at our front door and on the patio and as we look out from our from the kitchen window.
+With winter waiting in the wings, we need colour ready to welcome us at our front door and on the patio and as we look out from our kitchen window.
 What better than rich vivid plants to lift us up and take us through the winter months ahead?

 We are spoilt for choice.
-Here at the Nurseries when we run our October Basket and Container Workshops it is always very apparent the plants we use to brighten up the winter and spring come as a pleasant surprise.
+Here at the Nurseries when we run our hardy Basket and Container Workshops it is always very apparent the plants we use to brighten up the winter and spring come as a pleasant surprise.
 We have great fun choosing tasteful collections of plants that complement and mixing colours and tones of foliage that zing.

 You usually look up at a basket and down on a pot.
 Plant a selection of trailers or plants that drape well around the rim of the basket to fall over the sides.
 Ivy is an obvious and traditional choice.
 It comes in a number of different variations including yellows, silvers and greens.